Discussion in 'Tango Argentino' started by Dave Bailey, Jun 16, 2011.

 Not only in martial arts you´ve got the phenomenon of in-door and out-door students (which got nothing to do with the location of the dance floor).

-Here in Hamburg we call in-door tango students generally suck-lambs or poussin (spring chicken).
+Here in Hamburg we call in-door tango students generally stink-lambs or poussin (spring chicken).

 Separate names with a comma.